Health, Seniors and Active Living

 - If you must go into the attic, walk on boards in order to minimize disturbance of the insulation and use an appropriate respirator mask.
 Common dust masks are not effective protection against asbestos fibres.
 Half-face N, P, or R-100 respirators can be used and are available from retailers who sell safety equipment.

 - Do not remain in the attic any longer than is necessary.

 If you suspect that you have vermiculite-based insulation in your walls, as a precautionary step, seal all cracks and holes.
 For example, apply caulking around window and door frames, along baseboards and around electrical outlets.

 If you decide to have vermiculite-based insulation removed, or if you are planning renovations, speak to a professional qualified in dealing with asbestos.
 They can be found by looking under "asbestos abatement/removal” in the yellow pages.
 You should not attempt to remove the insulation yourself, unless you have been properly trained and have the necessary specialized equipment.

 What to do if you are concerned that you may have been exposed to asbestos

 Asbestos related illnesses are usually associated with frequent and prolonged exposure to asbestos.
 The time it takes to develop disease following exposure to asbestos is usually measured in decades.
 However, there are some steps you can take if you have concerns about exposure to asbestos:

 For information on this issue, Health Canada provides a toll-free contact number: 1-800-443-0395.
-You can also visit the Health Canada website to view the It’s Your Health advisory.
+You can also visit the Health Canada website to view the Health Risks of Asbestos page.
 Information can also be provided through your local public health office.

-For workers and employers with questions related to a workplace, please contact the Workplace Safety and Health Division of Manitoba Labour at 204-945-3446.
+For workers and employers with questions related to a workplace, please contact the Workplace Safety and Health Division at 204-945-3446.